Our Stories about

 Wine & Spirits Reviews

-Keenan Winery is proud to have been awarded by Wine & Spirits as one of the world’s TOP 100 WINERIES seven times in the last nine years.
+Keenan Winery is proud to have been awarded by Wine & Spirits as one of the world’s TOP 100 WINERIES eighth times in the last ten years.
 We thank Wine & Spirits Magazine for this outstanding recognition.

 The Wine & Spirits Magazine’s Top 100 Wineries award celebrates highly acclaimed wineries from diverse regions throughout the world of wine.
 The renowned wine magazine vets thousands of producers in a two-step, blind-tasting process and highlights the top 100 for their collections of outstanding wines.
 The winning wineries are celebrated in the world’s Top 100 Events in San Francisco and New York City.

 Read some of Wine & Spirit Magazine’s reviews of Keenan wines below.